Staunton’s Sky Shows: Six Places to Watch a Sunset

 Terrace at Second Draft Bistro

-The terrace at Second Draft Bistro (the restaurant of the historic Blackburn Inn) is a lovely place to enjoy dinner, drinks, friendship and sunsets.
+The terrace of the historic Blackburn Inn is a lovely place to enjoy drinks, friendship, and sunsets.
 Gaze out over the manicured grounds and indulge yourself in an overnight stay.
-Nightly happy hours from 5-7.
+Enjoy the gorgeous summer evenings with drinks on the patio and lite bites on certain evenings throughout the summer.
+As patio seating is limited, feel free to bring a blanket and enjoy the spacious lawns.
+Check the Blackburn Inn’s

 Sears Hill Bridge

 The Sears Hill Bridge, the 100+ year-old pedestrian link between Sears Hill and downtown, is one of Staunton’s sunset hotspots.
 It has a lot going for it.
 It’s easy to get to, has height, has history, it’s cool looking, offers a fantastic view of downtown, and has easy access to restaurants and watering holes so you can catch a drink or dinner after you snap your sunset pics.

 Mary Baldwin University